AsyDynamics/Raw_LoRa_Network/README.md

 - [x] Connect to IoT platform
 - [x] Duplex mode for both Gateway and Nodes
 - [x] Play with Node-RED with conclusion that it doesn't support multi-user/dashboard by itself
+- [x] Listen Before Talk if necessary; need timeout to avoid lockup; not intergrate with current code
+- [x] Make UI for instruction input; simpled button and switch on node red
 - [ ] Implement re-syncTime for fear of lost beacon and timedrift caused beacon-recv-window drift
 - [ ] Timeout of syncTime
-- [ ] Make UI for instruction input
 - [ ] Intergrate watchdog timer & power_down with current structure on pro mini
 - [ ] Test how setTime() in time library works or if checking setStatus() is needed
 - [ ] Evaluate if necessary to compensate time dirft of pro mini considering the Beacon Period could be set to 1 or 2 minutes which is quite short